Chapter 6 Raw Data Pretreatment

 Figure 6.3: Demo of matchedfilter

-An Open-source feature detection algorithm for non-target LC–MS analytics could be found here to understand peak picking process(Dietrich, Wick, and Ternes 2022).
+An Open-source feature detection algorithm for non-target LC–MS analytics could be found here to understand peak picking process(Dietrich et al. 2022).
 Pseudo F-ratio moving window could also be used to select untargeted region of interest for gas chromatography – mass spectrometry data(Giebelhaus et al. 2022).

 mzRAPP could enables the generation of benchmark peak lists by using an internal set of known molecules in the analyzed data set to compare workflows(El Abiead et al. 2022).

-G-Aligner is a graph-based feature alignment method for untargeted LC–MS-based metabolomics(Ruimin Wang et al. 2023), which will consider the importance of feature matching.
+G-Aligner is a graph-based feature alignment method for untargeted LC–MS-based metabolomics(Wang et al. 2023), which will consider the importance of feature matching.

 qBinning is a novel algorithm for constructing extracted ion chromatograms (EICs) based on statistical principles and without the need to set user parameters(Reuschenbach et al. 2023).